The anchor weight for boat

 This technical article outlines the principles behind anchor weight selection and how boat size influences recommended anchor mass.
 Anchor weight should match boat size, typically one pound per foot or one kilogram per meter of length.
 Larger vessels require heavier anchors for security, while smaller boats can use lighter options.
-Always round up and consider conditions, displacement, and seabed type for reliable holding
+Always round up and consider conditions, displacement, and seabed type for reliable holding.
+As I write this article, I am replacing my old manual anchor winch with an electric one along with the chain.
+The very old and well-worn plow anchor also comes into the replacement window, and anchor selection and anchor weight then becomes a rather vexed issue.
+Like asking ten economists a question for 10 different opinions the same applies for asking other skippers about anchors.

 Anchor weight contributes to holding power in several ways:

 Anchor manufacturers typically offer charts based on boat length, but this alone is insufficient.
-Two yachts of the same length may have greatly different:
+Two yachts of the same length may have greatly different prime factors such as:

 A more accurate predictor is displacement and projected windage area.
-Heavier, fuller-bodied cruising yachts generate higher loads and need heavier anchors than lightweight performance yachts of the same LOA.
+Heavier, fuller-bodied cruising yachts like my boat generate higher loads and need heavier anchors than lightweight performance yachts of the same LOA.

 Yacht Length (LOA) Typical Displacement Recommended New-Gen Anchor Weight: